This post may contain affiliate links. Please read our privacy policy.

 - In a small bowl, combine the sugar, lime zest, salt, and chile powder.
 Use your fingers to rub the mixture together, which will allow the sugar to release the oils in the zest.

 - Cut the watermelon into wedges.
-Place the wedges on a wire rack and sprinkle half of the mixture evenly over the wedges, and lightly rub it in with the tips of your fingers.
-Flip the wedges and sprinkle the rest of the sugar mixture over the wedges, then rub that in.
+Place the wedges on a wire rack.
+Sprinkle half of the mixture evenly over the wedges and lightly rub it in with the tips of your fingers.
+Flip the wedges and sprinkle the rest of the sugar mixture over the wedges then rub that in.
 Let sit while you heat the grill to medium-high.

 - Place the watermelon wedges on the grill for 2 or 3 minutes on each side, just until nice grill marks appear.
 Serve warm, if possible, with lime wedges.